bamtron5/react-native-auth-demo/README.md

 I ran this on node v10.15.0 with local MongoDB.
-User and password should be populated alreaady as this is just a login form ATM.
+User and password should be populated already as this is just a login form ATM.

 User: b@b.com
+Password: password

+User: a@a.com
 Password: password

 ### Config